 Head west from downtown Cartersville to visit the charming town of Euharlee and walk through its covered bridge.
 The bridge was built in 1886 and is on the National Register of Historic Places and is listed on Georgia’s Covered Bridge Trail.
 Stop by the welcome center and learn more about Euharlee from the locals.
 Admission is free.

-Get a Picture of the World’s Oldest Painted Coca-Cola Sign and then Explore Downtown Cartersville
+Get a Picture of the Oldest Painted Coca-Cola Sign, then Explore Downtown Cartersville

 Many Southern towns have Coca-Cola murals, but Cartersville has the distinction of having the oldest one.
 Painted in 1984, it was restored in 1990 and is now on the National Register of Historic Places.
 After you get a great selfie (the best time is in the morning), wander through downtown and visit one of the cute shops.
 You will find plenty of great places to grab a quick bite while on your tour.